 Another particular aspect of her apostolate for the conversion of souls was the solicitude for deviant priests: they too were souls to be redeemed in the spirit of the “Good Shepherd”.
 She works in the apostolate for their care and conversion but above all she offers for them her terrible suffering, due to a serious and painful illness of the spinal cord, that would lead to her death at the age of 35.

-Blessed Maria offered us the testimony that suffering accepted and lived in union with the Lord in order to be more conformed to Him and for the salvation of souls, was the source of a humanly incomprehensible joy and serenity that showed the power of the Risen One in the weakness of the believer.
+Blessed Mary offered us the testimony that suffering accepted and lived in union with the Lord in order to be more conformed to Him and for the salvation of souls, was the source of a humanly incomprehensible joy and serenity that showed the power of the Risen One in the weakness of the believer.
 The formation of priests, as it was for St John Eudes, was her greatest concern, and a good part of her apostolate was directed towards this goal when she had the opportunity to do it, during visits in the parlour.
-God knows how much Sister Maria influenced the Viscount of Perqueira, founder of the Pontifical Portuguese Seminary in Rome.
+God knows how much Sister Mary influenced the Viscount of Perqueira, founder of the Pontifical Portuguese Seminary in Rome.

 CONSECRATION OF THE HUMAN RACE TO THE SACRED HEART

-Blessed Maria of the Divine Heart, with her life centred entirely on Jesus and the love for his Heart, has made herself an instrument of God and a true evangelizer, a model for all of us for a radical commitment to Christ and his Church.
+Blessed Mary of the Divine Heart, with her life centred entirely on Jesus and the love for his Heart, has made herself an instrument of God and a true evangelizer, a model for all of us for a radical commitment to Christ and his Church.
 She experienced these two passions: Jesus and the poor, especially the girls for whom she worked so hard, with total dedication, passionate about the wish to love more and better.

 The extraordinary mission of her life, however, is the call addressed to Pope Leo XIII to consecrate the human race to the Sacred Heart as asked by the Lord Jesus in her inner conversations.
 After numerous discussions with her Spiritual Director, she dictated a first letter to the Pope in June 1898 and wrote another of her own in January 1899.
 Leo XIII in his encyclical “Annum Sacrum”, with which he announced the Jubilee of 1900, also scheduled the act of consecration for Sunday, 11 June 1899, close to the Solemnity of the Sacred Heart, preceded by a solemn triduum of prayer.
 During a private audience in the previous month of April, Leo XIII announced to the Bishop of Liège that he was about to perform the greatest act of his Pontificate.

-Sister Maria, by now at her limits (she had received the Anointing and the Viaticum several times), learned the news from the newspapers and recommended that particular attention be given to the prescribed celebrations.
+Sister Mary, by now at her limits (she had received the Anointing and the Viaticum several times), learned the news from the newspapers and recommended that particular attention be given to the prescribed celebrations.
 On Friday 8 June 1899, after receiving two copies of the encyclical, sent by the Pope himself through the Apostolic Nuncio to Portugal, she died at three o’clock in the afternoon while the sisters were about to begin the triduum with the celebration of First Vespers of the Sacred Heart.

-Blessed Maria Droste insists on the nature of the worship of the Sacred Heart: it concerns the whole Humanity of Jesus truly present in the Sacrament of the Eucharist which must progressively become the centre of our life: participation in the Eucharistic Sacrifice demands consecration to the Sacred Heart of Jesus.
+Blessed Mary Droste insists on the nature of the worship of the Sacred Heart: it concerns the whole Humanity of Jesus truly present in the Sacrament of the Eucharist which must progressively become the centre of our life: participation in the Eucharistic Sacrifice demands consecration to the Sacred Heart of Jesus.

 I could never separate the devotion to the Heart of Jesus to the devotion to the Blessed Sacrament, and I never was able to explain how much the Sacred Heart of Jesus deigned to favour me in the Blessed Sacrament of the Eucharist.
 The Blessed Sacrament has always been like heaven to me.